Replace Unsightly Remote Grease Lines With Solid Lube

 Longer lines and older grease

 When greasing a bearing, you’re dealing with small amounts applied at predetermined intervals.
 Remote grease lines can be quite long, depending on the distance from the system to the bearing.
 The immediate downside to this is the quality of the grease within the line.
-The fresh grease that is applied is not the grease that is entering the bearing.
+The newly applied grease isn’t the grease entering the bearing.
 The grease that will be lubricating the bearing may be from the last application, or two applications ago, possibly even further back.
 This means that the one ingredient that protects the bearing will be of compromised quality.

 The cost of lubrication systems